 - 1 For eight hundred years, the university has been the institution in the western world which has encouraged the asking of fundamental questions.
 At the most general level is the set of perennial questions articulated by the philosopher Immanuel Kant:

 - What can I know?

-- What ought I do?
+- · What ought I do?

 - For what can I hope?

 At a more immediate level is a set of questions which we all face as persons in and citizens of the world of the future.
-This set of questions has been forcefully stated by the educationist Philip Wendell who asked: How do we prepare people for:
+This set of questions has been forcefully stated by the educationist Philip Werdell who asked: How do we prepare people for:

-Predicting probable futures, Imagining possible futures and Designing preferable futures?
-It is still the essential task of the u
+- Predicting probable futures,

+- Imagining possible futures and

+- Designing preferable futures?

-It is still the essential task of the university of ensure that each generation of students grapples with these questions.
+It is still the essential task of the university to ensure that each generation of students grapples with these questions.